Skip to main content

 SourceHow

-VS Code MarketplaceSearch for ALP SDK in the Extensions panel.
+VS Code MarketplaceSearch for Alp SDK in the Extensions panel.

 .vsix artifactGrab the latest from the extension's Releases page and install via Extensions: Install from VSIX.